Amul-Thantharate/Aws-Project-Golang/README.md

 ### 6. Terraform Transit Gateway Peering 🌉
 This project demonstrates how to use Terraform to create a Transit Gateway Peering between two VPCs in different AWS accounts.
 It's a great way to connect resources across multiple AWS accounts and regions.

+### 7. Sftp-Transfer-Family-Terraform
+This project sets up a secure SFTP server using AWS Transfer Family, managed with Terraform.
+It provides a fully managed SFTP service that automatically scales based on your needs.

 ## 🔧️ Prerequisites